BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

    e_phentsize is likewise for validating the size of the program header table entries.
 This one was unchecked in older kernels, but now it needs to be set correctly.
 Everything else in the ELF header is about the section header table, which doesn't come into play with executable files.

-As stated previously, aside from the fields read by the kernel to load the program, the rest may contain arbitrary values.
-Naturally, if parsers rely on the presence of appropriate values in fields not essential to loading in order to function properly, they will fail to read non-standard headers correctly.

 ### Emulation